Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Aloha Isle (9/10)

 Aloha Isle is home to the beloved and infamous Dole Whips.
 Get your whip fix with the regular soft serve or the soft serve float, or try one of their seasonal options that rotate over the course of the year.
-For those who aren’t familiar, Dole Whips are made from pineapple whipped into a frozen treat.
+For those who aren’t familiar, Dole Whips are made from pineapple whipped into a frozen treat and they are to die for.

 The Friar’s Nook (9/10)